magladko/DTU-notes/ReverseEngineering/Tutorial 10 - Reconstruction of packed binaries.md

 If pushad/popad is obfuscated:
 1. pushad: monitor ESP for a decrease 20h/32bytes/8pointers (pushing all registers)
 2. popad: hardware breakpoint on memory access for pushed registers

+After popad, there might be zeroing of stack for safer execution of the packed exe.

+If no pushad - then in the memory map look for executable memory segments, most of all the ones that are 0s.
+Then disable exec. rights (right click, set page memory rights, reade write only).
+This will crash the app exactly at the OEP (original entry point).